siralexpu/graphene-pricefeed/README.md

 export COINMARKETCAP_APIKEY=
 ```

-To run all tests use:  `pytest`.
+To run all tests use:  `PYTHONPATH=. pytest`.

-To run a specific test: `pytest -k bitcoinvenezuela`.
+To run a specific test: `PYTHONPATH=. pytest -k bitcoinvenezuela`.

 # IMPORTANT NOTE